ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 <img width="3600" height="2400" alt="enhanced_volcano_plot" src="https://github.com/user-attachments/assets/e5af33c0-53f5-4aa4-86c7-a1ecd3e21bca" />

-###### Figure 3: Volcano plot of the differential exprssion analysis showing upregulated and downregulated DEGs
+###### Figure 3: Volcano plot of the differential expression analysis showing upregulated and downregulated DEGs

 ### Functional enrichment and pathway analyses of the top upregulated and downregulated genes
-Given the extensive transcriptional alterations observed in the UV-C treated vascular tissues, functional enrichment analysis and pathway mapping were subsequently performed to identify the major biological processes and molecular pathways affected by the treatment.
+Given the extensive transcriptional alterations observed in the UV-treated vascular tissues, functional enrichment analysis and pathway mapping were subsequently performed to identify the major biological processes and molecular pathways affected by the treatment.
 The aim was to determine whether the significantly upregulated and downregulated genes are functionally associated with specific stress-response mechanisms to provide more insights into the molecular basis of UV-induced adaptations in _A. thaliana_ vascular tissues.

 First, Gene Ontology (GO) enrichment analysis was performed to gain functional insights into the biological roles of genes significantly affected by UV-C exposure in _A. thaliana_ vascular tissues.
 The top enriched GO terms were observed for both upregulated and downregulated genes across the three major GO categories: Biological Process (BP), Cellular Component (CC), and Molecular Function (MF) (**Table 3**; **Figures 4** and **5**).